The best money market accounts for September 2023

 Money market accounts offer interest on your deposits, either at a set rate regardless of your balance or on a tiered basis, with various rates based on your balance.

-But like other interest-bearing bank accounts, money market accounts compound the interest you earn, typically on a daily basis, and pay it out monthly.
-Compounding interest increases your yield because interest accrues not only on your principal balance but also on the interest that's accumulated since the last time you were paid.
+But like other interest-bearing bank accounts, MMAs compound the interest you earn, typically daily, and pay it out monthly.
+Compounding interest increases your yield because interest accrues not only on your principal balance but also on the interest accumulated since the last time you were paid.

 For example, if you have a $10,000 balance in an account with a 4% interest rate, you'd earn roughly $1.10 in interest on Day 1.
 On Day 2, the bank or credit union will apply the same interest rate to a balance of $10,001.10 instead of $10,000.